azhara001/Fabric-Composition-Extraction/README.md

 ![Model Architecture](model_architecture.png)

 - For feedback, questions, or comments or in case of spotting an error, please send an email: [abdullah_azhar@berkeley.edu](mailto:abdullah_azhar@berkeley.edu)

+Relevant Repositories for the project:
+1. [https://github.com/isirollan/capstone-app](https://github.com/isirollan/capstone-app) for the front-end of the web-app
+2. [https://github.com/erinengle76/capstone-running-inference](https://github.com/erinengle76/capstone-running-inference) for deploying the model on AWS SageMaker